Occupational Exposure

 | | 14 min read

 Construction workers in seven building trades face significantly elevated mesothelioma risk from decades of asbestos exposure on job sites across America.
-OSHA estimates that over 1.3 million construction workers remain at risk from asbestos in existing buildings [1], while workers who handled asbestos materials decades ago continue to develop mesothelioma today [2].
-Understanding which trades were most affected and how asbestos was used in construction is essential for protecting your legal rights and pursuing the compensation you deserve.
+OSHA estimates that over 1.3 million construction workers remain at risk from the mineral in existing buildings [5], while workers who handled asbestos-containing materials (ACMs) decades ago continue to develop mesothelioma today [3].
+Understanding which trades were most affected and how the fiber was used in construction is essential for protecting your legal rights and pursuing the compensation you deserve.

 Executive Summary

 The construction industry experienced widespread asbestos use from the 1940s through the 1980s, with exposure continuing today during renovation and demolition work.
 Seven building trades face the highest mesothelioma risk: insulators, pipefitters/plumbers, electricians, carpenters, drywall installers, roofers, and demolition workers.
-Each trade encountered different asbestos products—from pipe insulation to floor tiles to roofing materials.
-Because mesothelioma develops 20-50 years after exposure, construction workers who last worked with asbestos decades ago are being diagnosed today.
-Affected workers can pursue compensation through asbestos trust funds, lawsuits, and other sources, with combined recoveries often exceeding $1 million.
+Each trade encountered different ACMs — from pipe insulation to floor tiles to roofing materials.
+Because mesothelioma develops 20-50 years after exposure, construction workers who last handled the fiber decades ago are being diagnosed today.
+Affected workers can pursue compensation through trust funds, lawsuits, and other sources, with combined recoveries often exceeding $1 million.

 8 Key Facts About Construction Worker Asbestos Exposure

-• Workers at Risk: 1.3 million construction workers exposed to existing asbestos [1]
+• Workers at Risk: 1.3 million construction workers exposed to existing ACMs [5]

 • Peak Exposure: 1940s-1980s in all construction sectors [1]